material-motion/material-motion/specifications/runtime/performer.md

 This is the engineering specification for the `Performer` abstract type.

-Performers are the objects responsible for executing Plans.
+Performers are the objects responsible for executing plans.

 Printable tech tree/checklist: